bus710/study_chibios_linux/README.md

 **[GNU ARM ECLIPSE PROJECT](http://gnuarmeclipse.github.io/)**
 And install their plugin to get make file based template projects.
 (Tool chain can be found **/usr/share/gcc-arm-none-eabi**)

+If your custom board, which refers existing board.h file, and it doesn't booting:
+**Check CHIBIOS_ROOT/os/hal/boards/TARGETBOARD/board.h**
+Then get rid of **STM32_HSE_BYPASS** to avtivate your xtal.

 ## References